mnallard/jaccuziArduiControler/README.md

 # jaccuziArduiControler
-Jaccuzi management code for arduino Mega board (water circulation + heater + ozoner cycles + heure pleines/heures creuse )
+Jaccuzi management code for arduino Mega board (water circulation cycles + heater management + ozoner cycles + full hours/off peaks hours for heater )

-Hardware :
+Hardware for the project:

 1 arduino MEGA card

-1 module RTC DS1307 ( bus I2C)
+1 RTC DS1307 module ( bus I2C)

-1 LCD  16 cols x 2 lines
+1 LCD  16 cols x 2 lines module

-1 2 Relay 10A /220V with freewheel and opto card
+1 2xRelay 10A /220V with freewheel and opto module

-     for ozoner
+     1 10A runned under 220V AC for ozoner
-     for heater circulation pump
+     1 10A runned under 220V AC for heater circulation pump

-1 4 Relay 10A/220V  with freewheel and opto card
+1 4xRelay 10A/220V  with freewheel and opto module

-     for heater .
+     4 10A runned under 220V AC for electrical heater .
 4 Relays working in parrallel to drain suffisant current for heater (3kWatts) so almost 3.5 Amp for each relay

-1 Relay 10A/220V with freewheel and opto card
+1 1xRelay 10A/220V with freewheel and opto module

+     1 10A runned under 12V DC for leakPump
-     for leakPump (unable to fix a small leak in the jaccuzi heater circuit, so collecting leak and re injecting it in the jaccuzi
+     (unable to fix a small leak in the jaccuzi heater circuit because of pvc circuit totally confined into a big amount of polyurethane foam (almost impossible the access the leak without causing more damages), so collecting the leak and re injecting it in the jaccuzi  when high level detected in the collector below the leak.)

 1 Water level detector